Researching and referencing

 Filming and photography in the library

 We're often contacted by students who wish to film, take photographs or hold a performances in the Libraries.

 We'll always try to accommodate you if it's possible.
 However, our purpose is to provide an environment conducive to study and it is our duty to ensure the safety of all Library users.
 It's therefore important that:

-- The photographs/film does not include pictures of other Library users without their written permission;
+- The photographs/films do not include pictures of other Library users without their written permission

 - The photography/filming/performance does not disturb other Library users